Aude Amadou: Early life and career

 A former professional handball player, Aude was frequently the captain of her teams in Nice and Toulun Saint-Syr, where she played division 1 and 2 handball.

+She played handball for 17 years.
+First in the team of CJF Fleury-les-Aubrais (Loiret), then as a professional player in D1 and D2, in the clubs of Toulon Saint-Cyr (Var) and OGC Nice (Alpes-Maritimes); she plays the position of center-half, and is often the captain of the team.
+In 2017, she plays in the amateur club N2 of Moncoutant (Deux-Sèvres).

 Political career

 In parliament, Amadou serves as member of the Committee on Foreign Affairs.
 In addition to her committee assignments, she is a member of the French delegation to the Assemblée parlementaire de la Francophonie (APF).

 She lost her seat in the second round of the 2022 French legislative election to Julie Laernoes from EELV.

 Political positions

 In July 2019, Amadou voted in favour of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.